The Ultimate Croatia Itinerary: 2 weeks in Croatia

 I HATE packing for travel (I’m the worst) but there are definitely a couple of things you definitely want to have with you when packing for Croatia

 • Reef-safe Sunscreen: Fun fact, most sunscreens kill coral and marine life.
 So if you plan on swimming in the warm sea then help out the ocean and choose a reef safe sunscreen.
-I like Stream2Sea which has great sunscreen, leave in conditioner for long hair.
-They also have a travel size kit for those doing carryon.
+I like to recommend reef safe brands for sunscreen and leave in conditioner for long hair.

 • Water Shoes: I will be the first to admit that water shoes are hideous.
 But, on the rocky beaches and waterfalls, they are a great option.
 Not to mention Croatia’s beaches tend to have a ton of sea urchins, so they protect against those too.
 Grab a good pair of water shoes and keep your feet safe!